pjudge/equinox/README.md

 ### Gulp

-It wouldn't take much to set up Gulp to compile the SCSS in this theme.
+There is now a gulpfile included in this theme however NPM installs would need to be run in order to use it, namely: gulp, gulp-sass, sourcemaps, and autoprefixer.
+[This article](https://css-tricks.com/gulp-for-beginners/) walks you through how to ensure you have node.js and NPM installed on your machine so that you can use these commands.
+Then the following commands would need to be run within the theme directory:

++ `npm install gulp --save-dev`
++ `npm install gulp-sass --save-dev`
++ `npm install sourcemaps --save-dev`
++ `npm install autoprefixer --save-dev`

 As of this writing however, the company this theme was built for is using Prepros for all our compiling needs and as such, this theme is not NPM-enabled.
+The gulpfile is provided for potential future use.
+Node_modules directory has been added to `.gitignore`.

 ### Parker